 The new woodland area to be planted has been designed and species have been selected to ensure that the woodland can produce quality timber products.
 Forestry operations across each of the woodland areas have been carefully planned to ensure they can be carried out sustainably and generate a valuable timber resource.
-The timing and scale of environmental management objectives, diversify the internal landscape and create transitional open space for wildlife.
+The timing and scale of operations will take into account the social and environmental management objectives, diversify the internal landscape and create transitional open space for wildlife.
 The existing woodlands are now reaching an age where the first thinning operations are due to take place and all areas will be thinned in the next 10 years.